Primary lockup dark 2

 The ocean is our planet’s life support system, home to 80% of all life on Earth, a provider of food and livelihoods for billions, and a stabilizing force for the global climate.
 Yet it faces escalating threats from warming seas, illegal, unreported and unregulated fishing, pollution, and biodiversity loss.

-OOC11 will bring together leaders from government, science, civil society, youth, and the private sector to accelerate ocean action and turn collective ambition into meaningful progress, with Kenya leading the way as host of the 2026 conference.
+OOC11 brought together over 6,000 delegates from at least 100 countries, including leaders from government, science, civil society, youth, and the private sector to accelerate ocean action and turn collective ambition into meaningful progress, with Kenya leading the way as host of the 2026 conference.

-Representatives from the GFCR will be participating in the following events.
+Representatives from the GFCR participated in the following events.

 Time zone is EAT(UTC+03 00)